eegg/school-policies-and-procedures/src/toiletting.rst

 Guardian involvement
 ^^^^^^^^^^^^^^^^^^^^

-* Guardian of children not yet completely toilet trained are required to provide sufficient disposable nappies and wipes for each day.
+* Guardians of children not yet completely toilet trained are required to provide sufficient disposable nappies and wipes for each day.

 Nappy changing